History of Computer Networks

 - Some PCs still run on Novell’s NCP/IPX or AppleTalk protocol suite.

-Difference between Data and Signal
+Link for the difference between Data and Signal

 Communication/Transmission Process